 Lomonosov’s production will likely double over the next several years as the processing plant is enlarged and they begin to hit the richer ore, explains Igor Nikolaevich, chief engineer of Severalmaz.
 He says that developing the other pipes is still years away.

 “While the plans have not been made final, it is certain we will be mining past 2040 or 2050,” he says.

 Editor’s Note: ALROSA is the world’s largest diamond producer by volume – 38.3 million carats (30% of the world total) – and is a joint public-private company.
 It sold a 14% stake in the company in a 2013 SPO and 10.9% in a 2016 SPO, with the central government, Sakha province and various municipalities holding the difference.

 Russell Shor is senior industry analyst at GIA in Carlsbad.

 We would like to thank everyone from ALROSA who made our visit both possible and enjoyable.
-Evgenia Kozenko and Irina Dolgopolova from International Relations kindly organized this trip and accompanied us and translated during our tour of the operations.
-Ilya Zezin and Vladimir Kim, deputy and chief geologists, as well as Valery Kalashnikov, the chief surveyor at the mine, who took time to show us around the deposit and shared their knowledge.
-Pavel Grib kindly hosted us at the diamond-sorting center in Arkhangelsk.
-Svetlana Antipina, head of press-service at Severalmaz is also thanked for her organization in Arkhangelsk.
+Evgenia Kozenko and Irina Dolgopolova from International Relations kindly organised this trip and accompanied us and translated during our tour of the operations.
+Ilya Zezin and Vladimir Kim, deputy and chief geologists, as well as Valery Kalashnikov, the chief surveyor at the mine, took time to show us around the deposit and shared their knowledge.
+Pavel Grib kindly hosted us at the diamond-sorting centre in Arkhangelsk.
+We also wish to thank Svetlana Antipina, head of the press service at Severalmaz, for her organisation in Arkhangelsk.
 We would like to thank Anatoly Posadsky and Ludmila Demidova at the United Selling Organisation in Moscow for guiding our tour through their facilities.